Outlining Your Novel: The Macro Outline

 I’m a Plotster (a plotter + panster) and a writer with big ideas — big ideas that involve multiple moving parts with numerous plots, main and sub.

-In my current WIP, I have a central plot, a secondary through which the main plot unravels and six subplots.
+In one of my WIPs, I have a central plot, a secondary through which the main plot unravels and six subplots.

 With eight plots playing out over the course of the novel, I struggled with a way to keep everything organized.
 Prevent significant plot holes, and track the developments of my story.